By Ahmad Lala

 Last June, the US ambassador to the UAE has told Arabian Business the facility was set to be extended to include Dubai within 12 months.

 Speaking at an event in Los Angeles to celebrate the launch of direct flights from Abu Dhabi on Etihad Airways, Michael Corbin said: "We are looking at Dubai as an option for pre-clearance.
 It has only been operational for a few months in Abu Dhabi but has been a huge success and we want to expand it in the UAE.
-President Obama has made it his priority to encourage more visitors to the US and this is a big part of that."For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+President Obama has made it his priority to encourage more visitors to the US and this is a big part of that."transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.